 Natalie works with both the Programmatic and Communications teams at WildAid.
 Attending Northwestern University as an undergrad, she completed a B.S. in Environmental Engineering and research on coral reef bleaching susceptibility in coordination with the Field Museum and the Shedd Aquarium.
 After graduating, she moved to Perú to build sustainable community-based environmental infrastructure alongside her Peace Corps community of Pacasmayo.
 In Perú, she started a network of eco-schools, a town-wide recycling program, a plastic bag upcycling program, built and installed wind turbines, PV solar systems and biodigesters and much more.
 She joined the WildAid team in 2016 and enjoys hiking, climbing, traveling, cooking, photography, and crafting.

-Molly currently serves as the Program Coordinator for WildAid Marine.
-Her work includes communications and branding strategy, fundraising, event planning, and logistical coordination for WildAid Marine’s new Regional Leadership Hub program.
+Molly currently serves as a Marine Program Officer for WildAid Marine.
+Her work includes communications and branding strategy, fundraising strategy, event planning, and logistical coordination for WildAid Marine’s new Regional Leadership Hub program.
 Prior to WildAid Marine, Molly served on the Marketing & Communications team at Fair Trade USA and has extensive experience working with non-profits on marketing and branding, wildlife conservation, sustainable tourism, and environmental education.
 Molly holds a BA in Sociology / Anthropology from Middlebury College and a MA in International Environmental Policy from the Middlebury Institute of International Studies at Monterey.
-She also runs a sustainable travel blog and loves to hike, bake, and craft.
+She also writes a sustainable travel blog and loves to hike, bake, and craft.

 Senior Program Advisor